 Is Your Cream Cold Enough?

-Temperature matters—cold cream whips better.
+Temperature is also crucial.
+No pastry chef would choose to whip cream in a hot environment.
+Likewise, chilled cream whips up much better and yields a smoother, more stable texture.
 Warm or even room temperature cream won’t trap air effectively and will stay liquid.

 Fix it: Chill your cream, mixing bowl, and beaters (or whipped cream canister) in the fridge for 10–15 minutes before whipping.